CVE-2026-1354: CWE-322 in Zero Motorcycles Zero Motorcycles firmware

 Technical Summary

-CVE-2026-1354 is a medium-severity vulnerability (CVSS 6.4) in Zero Motorcycles firmware versions 44 and earlier.
-It involves improper authentication in the Bluetooth pairing process (CWE-322), allowing an attacker to forcibly pair a device with the motorcycle if it is in Bluetooth pairing mode.
+The vulnerability in Zero Motorcycles firmware versions 44 and earlier permits an attacker to forcibly pair a device with the motorcycle over Bluetooth if the motorcycle is in pairing mode.
 Once paired, the attacker can leverage the over-the-air firmware update functionality to upload potentially malicious firmware.
-The attack requires physical proximity, knowledge of the pairing process, and maintaining the connection during the update.
-There is no vendor advisory or patch available at this time.
+Successful exploitation requires physical proximity, knowledge of the pairing process, and maintaining the paired connection during the update.
+This issue is classified under CWE-322, which relates to improper or missing cryptographic controls.

 Potential Impact